 How to Find the Flat Rock Trail

-Where to Park for the Flat Rock Trail
+Hiking the Flat Rock Trail

-This is an extremely well-blazed (yellow), well-maintained trail.
+It is, however, an extremely well-blazed (yellow), well-maintained trail.

 Every half mile another sign lets you know you’re on the right track.